Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/entities.md

 - [Wooly](#wooly)
 - [Diary](#dairy)

 In addition, there is a new method, `withFaunaDefinition` for all living entity builders that registers a [fauna](../data#fauna) definition for the entity.
-This method takes a `SpawnPlacements$Type` and a `Heightmap.Types` and returns the builder
+This method takes a `SpawnPlacements$Type` and a `Heightmap$Types` and returns the builder

 ```js
 StartupEvents.register('entity_type', event => {